Zekiroh/hris-system/README.md

-# Full-Stack Enterprise System
+# HRIS System

 Full-stack enterprise application developed during an internship.
-The repository follows a monorepo structure that consolidates the web client, mobile client, and backend API into a single codebase to maintain consistency, structure, and organized team development.
+The repository follows a structure that consolidates the web client, mobile client, and backend API into a single codebase to maintain consistency, structure, and organized team development.

 ## Overview

 The system is designed to support common enterprise workflows and administrative processes.
-The monorepo structure enables:
+The structure enables:

 - Centralized development
 - Shared code between web and mobile applications